-Seville has a vibrant culture and colourful history; although it is a big city it still maintains the charms of a small town and offers expats a slower pace of life than many other European cities.
-Nevertheless, as with every city, along with these positives, come the negatives.
-Below is an overview of the pros and cons of moving to and living in Seville.
+Seville has a vibrant culture and colourful history and, though it is a major city and the capital of Andalusia, it retains its small-town charms and offers expats a slower pace.
+Nevertheless, as with every city, along with these positives, there are a few negatives to life in Seville.

 Lifestyle and culture in Seville

-+ Pro: Vibrant culture with many options for entertainment
++ PRO: Vibrant culture with many options for entertainment

-+ Pro: Small but welcoming expat enclave
++ PRO: Small but welcoming expat enclave

-- Closed-off culture
+- CON: Closed-off culture

-+ Pro: The pace of life
++ PRO: Relaxing pace of life

 One of Seville's most attractive qualities is the relaxed pace of life.
 People from all over the world come to Seville seeking out this slower pace of life in one of Europe's most temperate cities.
-Lunches are long and leisurely, and the concept of time is practically non-existent.
+Lunches are long and leisurely, and the concept of time is hazy at best.

-- The pace of life can sometimes be too slow
+- CON: The pace of life can sometimes be too slow

 Accommodation in Seville

-+ Pro: Relatively cheap living
++ PRO: Relatively affordable living

 Safety in Seville

-+ Pro: Relatively low crime rate
++ PRO: Relatively low crime rate

-Getting around Seville
+Getting around in Seville

 Healthcare in Seville

-+ Pro: Affordable with basic coverage
++ PRO: Affordable with basic coverage

-- Con: Long lines and waiting times
+- CON: Long lines and waiting times

-Education in Seville
+Education and schools in Seville

 Working in Seville